-Our school is committed to safeguarding children and promoting children’s welfare and expects all staff, governors, volunteers and visitors to share this commitment and maintain a vigilant and safe environment.
+Our school is committed to safeguarding children and promoting children's welfare and expects all staff, governors, volunteers and visitors to share this commitment and maintain a vigilant and safe environment.
 Everyone has a responsibility to act without delay to protect children by reporting anything that might suggest a child is being abused or neglected.
-It is our willingness to work safely and challenge inappropriate behaviours that underpins this commitment.
-The school seeks to work in partnership with families and other agencies to improve the outcome for children who are vulnerable or in need.
+We would expect you to also report to the headteacher (Designated Safeguarding Lead) or either of the safeguarding deputies any behaviours of any adults working in the school that may concern you.

-When signing into our school you are agreeing to follow the school’s safeguarding advice to visitors and/ or the code of conduct for staff and volunteers.
+When signing into our school you are agreeing to follow the school’s safeguarding advice to visitors and, where appropriate, the code of conduct for staff and volunteers.